 - The Hilton Honors American Express Business Card: Earn 130,000 Hilton Honors points

-- Hilton Honors American Express Surpass® Card: Earn up to 180,000 Hilton Honors points
+- Hilton Honors American Express Surpass® Card: Earn 130,000 Hilton Honors points

 Options for Booking the Ithaafushi

 So what if you have your heart set on staying at the Waldorf Astoria Maldives Ithaafushi?
 Unfortunately, the options aren't great when using points or cash.
 The cash price of this property is consistently well over $1,000 a night and upwards of $3,000.
 For one night!
 You're going to shell out a lot regardless if you plan on staying several nights in the Maldives.